Lake Newland Conservation Park

 Lake Newland Conservation Park is a protected area in the Australian state of South Australia located on the west coast of the Eyre Peninsula about 10 km north of the town of Elliston.
-It was proclaimed in 1991 in order to protect Lake Newland, a hypersaline lake, and an associated wetland complex.
+It was proclaimed in 1991 to protect Lake Newland, a hypersaline lake, and an associated wetland complex.
 It lies in the traditional lands of the Wirangu people.

 History and description

 The conservation park is located within the gazetted localities (from south to north) of Elliston, Colton, and Talia.
 It stretches 20 km along a coastal strip, and includes the large sand dunes which lie between the lake and the sea.

 Land within the conservation park has a relatively recent geological history, with Holocene sand dunes creating a barrier between the Southern Ocean and a depression in the Bridgewater Formation of Pleistocene limestone that is common throughout the western Eyre Peninsula.

 The traditional owners of the land, an Aboriginal people of the west coast of South Australia known as the Wirangu, were forced off their land in the 1800s as European settlers moved into the area and started farming the area inland of the lake, blocking their access to the lake, dunes and sea.
 After the Elliston massacre in May 1849 at Waterloo Bay, the whole area became taboo to Aboriginal people, and they did not set foot in it until 2018, when a cleansing ceremony was performed.

 Lake Newland was named by Edward John Eyre for his friend and travelling companion Richard Francis Newland, during his Eyre's 1839 expeditions to the west.

 The conservation park was proclaimed in 1991 (named after the lake), with some additional land being added in 1996.

 It is classified as an IUCN Category Ia protected area.
 The dunes continue to encroach on the lake, lagoons and other wetlands in the park, which are also fed by freshwater springs in the limestone.
 Average annual rainfall (recorded at Elliston) is 427 mm.